 The suit also accuses Visa and MasterCard of collusion with banks and each other.
 The results are “the highest rates of payment card fraud in the world, and United States businesses are subject to the highest payment card related fees in the world.”

-Home Depot’s complaint alleges that the card companies have colluded to charge retailers higher fees, as the interchange fee for signature transactions is higher than that for PIN transactions.
+Home Depot’s complaint alleges that the card companies have colluded to charge retailers higher fees.
+Signature transactions often cost more than PIN transactions.

 Home Depot was one of the first nationwide retailers to improve its terminals to accept chip cards.
 It now claims retailers have no option regarding the PIN methods, because the issuing banks won’t move to such a system.
 Because these general purpose payments cards are in such wide use, businesses have no choice but to accept them to remain viable.